joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-sql-part-1/README.md

 -- divide all rows into groups by whether or not they are for sale.
 Show the AVG of the price of each group.
 Also show the for_sale property of each group
 SELECT AVG(price), for_sale FROM houses GROUP BY for_sale;

--- divide all rows into groups by whether or not the houses sing.
-Show the MAX of the price of each group.
-Also show the dance property of each group
+-- show the MIN price of houses.
 SELECT MIN(price) FROM houses;

 -- divide all rows into groups by for_sale.
 Show the MIN of the price of each group.
 Also show the for_sale of each group